wagslane/blog/content/posts/gos-major-version-handling.md

 ### The second way

 The second option is to change the name of your module in `go.mod`.
-Fore example, `module github.com/wagslane/go-tinydate` would become `module github.com/wagslane/go-tinydate/v2`.
+For example, `module github.com/wagslane/go-tinydate` would become `module github.com/wagslane/go-tinydate/v2`.
 Besides this not working for older versions of Go, I also find it problematic because it breaks (in my mind) one of the most useful things about module names - they reflect the file path.
 I tend to choose the first option as recommended.

 ### Why does this suck?